 Even though the capacity planning tools enable you to define rules for all Genesys-provided media types, it makes sense to use only the media types that your set of Genesys solutions supports.
-The current Multimedia 8.0 release, for example, supports chat, email, sms, (short message service), and open-media media types for capacity planning.
+The Multimedia 8.0^+ (and higher) releases, for example, support chat, email, sms (short message service), and open-media media types for capacity planning.